Fast, affordable Internet access for all.

 On this episode of the Community Broadband Bits podcast, we're joined by Jonathan Chambers, a partner at Conexon.
 Conexon has helped rural electric cooperatives build fiber to the home networks since its founding five years ago.

 Christopher and Jonathan talk about ideas for how to improve structuring rural broadband subsidies in a way that takes advantage of fiber infrastructure's long life.
 Jonathan and Chris dig into what this would mean for funding projects, and how it would change the way we think about and approach connecting rural communities in the future.

-This show is 39 minutes long and can be played on this page or via iTunes or the tool of your choice using this feed.
-You can listen to the interview on this page or visit the Community Broadband Bits page.
+This show is 39 minutes long and can be played on this page or via Apple Podcasts or the tool of your choice using this feed.

 We want your feedback and suggestions for the show-please e-mail us or leave a comment below.